Q:

 Process principle of different

-The principle of NNO focuses on molecular dispersion and the formation of a protective film, while the principle of CNF focuses on molecular reaction and surface modification.
-NNO mainly targets the physical and chemical environment of the material surface, while CNCNF pays more attention to the antifouling and aesthetics of the surface.
+The principle of NNO focuses on molecular dispersion and the formation of a protective film, while the principle of CNF focuses on molecular interaction and surface modification.
+NNO mainly targets the physical and chemical ecological stability of the material surface, while CNCNF pays greater attention to the antifouling and aesthetics of the surface. consumption Scenarios Different

 Get a Free Quote